Gender disparities in the dissemination and acquisition of scientific knowledge: Results

-We use the coauthorship network as we assume that scientific collaborations represent a form of social relationships through which (tacit) knowledge can flow \cite{singh2005collaborative,sorenson2006complexity,venturini2024collaboration}.
-Furthermore, considering the temporal nature of the collaboration network, with connections that can change from one year to another, provides a more realistic model for studying the flow of knowledge, as ties formed at one time and never repeated are reasonably less effective than persistent ones in conveying information \cite{breschi2009mobility}.
+We use the coauthorship network because we assume that scientific collaborations represent a form of social relationships through which (tacit) knowledge can flow \cite{singh2005collaborative,sorenson2006complexity,venturini2024collaboration}.
+Furthermore, considering the temporal nature of the collaboration network provides a more realistic model for studying the flow of knowledge, as ties can change from one year to another, and those connections formed at one time and never repeated are reasonably less effective than persistent ones in conveying information \cite{breschi2009mobility}.

-We model knowledge sharing as a contagion process on the time-varying network.
+We model knowledge sharing as a simple contagion process on the time-varying network.
 We assume that each node can be susceptible (S) or informed (I).
 Susceptible nodes represent individuals that have not acquired the information flowing in the network, while informed nodes represent those who have.
 At each time, informed nodes diffuse knowledge, making all of their susceptible neighbors informed.
-Informed nodes do not become susceptible again, which means that they do not stop spreading the knowledge they acquired (\cref{fig:1}\textbf{a}).
-Although this model cannot capture the complexity of how knowledge is transmitted from one individual to another, its simplicity allows us to focus on how the temporal evolution of the coauthorship network may affect the flow of knowledge \cite{barrat2013temporal,vestergaard2014memory}.
+Informed nodes do not become susceptible again, meaning that they do not stop spreading the knowledge they acquired (\cref{fig:1}\textbf{a}).
+Although this model cannot capture the complexity of how knowledge is transmitted from one individual to another, its simplicity allows us to focus on how the structure and dynamics of the coauthorship network affect the flow of knowledge \cite{barrat2013temporal,vestergaard2014memory}.